-Once the request has been made, the Associate Dean for Academic Affairs assumes the role of mediator.
-The mediator will then select a method for resolving the dispute.
-If the mediator selects a face-to-face meeting, the mediator will determine who should be present and the role or roles that each person will play.
+Once the request has been made, the Associate Dean for Academic Affairs will then select a method for resolving the dispute.
+If there is a face to face meeting between the student and the instructor, the Associate Dean of Academic Affairs or his representative should be present and should determine the role or roles that each person will play.

-Step 3: Mediator's Decision
+Step 3: Associate Dean for Academic Affair's Decision